fossadev/fossabot-docs/docs/variables/indexes.md

 ---
-id: index
+id: indexes
 ---

 # $(index)

-Returns an arguments provided at a specified argument index following a command name.
+Returns an argument provided at a specified argument index following a command name.

 #### Parameters